 AI Workflow Sprint

-Bring one workflow.
-Leave with a plan.
+Leave with a written guide

 Good workflows to bring to the sprint.

-Recurring drafts
+Repeated drafts

 Status updates, client notes, weekly summaries, proposals, or internal writeups that start from scratch too often.